aswathyachuzz/Aqua_Safe/README.md

 4. Model Evaluation and Validation:The trained models are evaluated using appropriate metrics,such as accuracy,precision,recall,and F1 score, to assess their performance.Cross-validation techniques may be employed to ensure robustness and generalizability of the models.

-5. Real-time Prediction: The system provides real-time prediction capabilities where users can input water quality parameters for a specific sample, and the system generates a prediction on its potability.
+5. Real-time Prediction: The system provides real-time prediction capabilities where users can input water quality parameters for a specific sample,and the system generates a prediction on its potability.
 This functionality can be useful for quick assessments and decision-making.

 6. Interpretability and Feature Importance: The system offers interpretability features to understand the importance of different water quality parameters in the prediction process.
 This helps users identify critical factors affecting potability and prioritize corrective actions.